About Pat

 “Go, Brede.
 I’m right behind you.”

-Breda turned and ran.
+Breda ran.
 I counted to five and ran after her.

 A fox exploded from the underbrush.
 Unable to stop, I fell over it.
 It yipped and ran off.

-The snarling, stinking wolf that chased it charged at me instead.
+The snarling, stinking wolf that was chasing it charged at me instead.
 I couldn’t escape the monstrous thing.

-I screamed and rolled away, raising my arms to shield my face.
+I screamed and raised my arms to shield my face.